Is the Hakone Ropeway Worth It in 2026? Quick Answer

 How Long Should You Spend at Owakudani?

 Allow around 45–60 minutes at Owakudani if the weather is good.
-That gives you enough time for the viewing areas, photos, restrooms, snacks, and black eggs without rushing straight to the next gondola.
+That gives you time for viewing areas, photos, restrooms, snacks, and black eggs without rushing straight to the next gondola.
+Spend less time if the area is crowded, windy, foggy, or uncomfortable because of volcanic gases.

 Do You Have to Get Off at Owakudani?